PeterDrake/liber_pythonis/level_iii/markdown/comprehension.md

 1. Define a function that takes a list of strings.
 It should return a list of some of those strings.
 Specifically, it should return a sorted list of those strings that start with `'a'`.
 1. Define a function that takes a list of lists and returns a list of only those lists that aren't empty.
+1. Define a function that takes a list of lists and returns a list of the means of those lists.